 6. Start with a narrow focus first and expand

 Amazon didn’t start as the everything store.
 It started as a simple bookstore.
 And they slowly expanded into toys and other products as time went on to expand their business.
 That’s how you build a general business.
 One of the most important business tips is to always start with a narrow focus and expand into relevant verticals as you scale.
 By having a narrow focus, you can build a loyal audience who knows what to expect from you.
 It also gives you a well-defined audience to make your marketing easier.
 For example, you can start a women’s fashion store.
 At first maybe you sell apparel.
 But eventually you can expand into shoes, jewelry, fashion accessories, or beauty.
 Or you can go in a different direction and expand into men’s fashion and children’s fashion.
-Either route still makes sense and has natural vertical complements.
+Both types of online stores make sense and have natural vertical complements.
 But first, you do should aim to have a big audience and loyal shoppers.
 You need to know that there’ll be demand for the verticals you do eventually expand into.

 7. Focus on employee morale